pratik149/trello-vue-tailwind/README.md

 # trello-clone

-This template should help get you started developing with Vue 3 in Vite and Tailwind.
+This template should help get you started developing with Vue 3 in Vite and Tailwind 3.

 ## Recommended IDE Setup